 - Data analysis functions, such as cross-sections, bitmaps, radar plots, and isometric plots, can be used

 - Data files can be easily changed within the Radiant range of software

 The TT-NIRI module helps in assessing NIR emissions to achieve high-resolution measurements of angular distributions of NIR light, and also structured light dot patterns created by DOE.

-- Assessment of 940 nm light sources can be performed for precise radiant intensity output at angles of ±70°.
+- Assessment of 850 or 940 nm light sources can be performed for precise radiant intensity output at angles of ±70°.